 Cremation is a process that’s seen a big resurgence in the last decade after centuries of being practically taboo.
 While many baby boomers are opting to have their remains cremated rather than buried, the process still isn’t quite as well known as the typical burial or embalming processes.
-Just like with burial, there are some crazy facts, stories or procedures that make the topic of cremation a really fascinating one to learn a little more about.
-Here are some facts about cremation that we think you’ll find interesting.
+Just like with burial, there are some crazy facts, stories, or procedures that make the topic of cremation a really fascinating one to learn a little more about.
+Here are some other facts about cremation that we think you’ll find interesting.

 - In 1920, there were only 20 working crematories in the US.
 By 2003, there were over 1,800 crematories all over the country.